Distance Teaching and Learning

 - Assessment Best Practices During COVID-19 for ACCESS for ELLs and WIDA Screener.
 This resource can be accessed in the WIDA Secure Portal (valid account required).

 - Educator Connection and Collaboration

-- New WIDA Facebook Groups have been established for educators to connect and share resources: the WIDA Educator Exchange and Supporting Success for Multilingual Learners with Disabilities.
+- WIDA Facebook groups are available for educators to connect and share resources: the WIDA Educator Exchange and Supporting Success for Multilingual Learners with Disabilities.

 - Teaching Multilingual Learners Online frames insights and resources from the global education community around the 2019 WIDA Guiding Principles of Language Development.